mohsinjavedcheema/computer-easy-exam/README.md

 Continuous deployment
 Continuous deployment goes one step further than continuous delivery.
 With this practice, every change that passes all stages of your production pipeline is released to your customers.
 There's no human intervention, and only a failed test will prevent a new change to be deployed to production.
 Continuous deployment is an excellent way to accelerate the feedback loop with your customers and take pressure off the team as there isn't a Release Day anymore.
 Developers can focus on building software, and they see their work go live minutes after they've finished working on it.

+What are the benefits of Cloud Computing
+Using different services, cloud computing offers more benefits than traditional computing.
+Cost saving, scalability, mobile storage, anytime anywhere access, better security, energy saving, environment benefits are some of benefits of the cloud computing.